A Field Manual for Community Dengue Response · Pune District, Maharashtra

 Breteau Index

-Number of positive containers per 100 houses — the most informative single measure for outbreak risk.
+Number of positive containers per 100 houses.
+This is your most useful single number for outbreak risk.

-NCVBDC Risk Thresholds — confirm current values with your Pune District VBD Officer before each monsoon season
+NCVBDC Risk Thresholds, check these with your Pune District VBD Officer before each monsoon season.
+They get reviewed annually.

 BI < 5